celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 ### How can a node operator monitor their own node?

-Node operators have the option of running their own instance of OTEL Collector to collect metrics from their nodes.
+Node operators have the option of adding an additional exporter to their OTEL Collector configuration in order to export to multiple backends.
+This may be useful for node operators who want to configure alerting on metrics emitted by their node.
 A minimal guide for node operators to collect telemetry from their nodes follows:

 <details>
 <summary> How to monitor celestia-node with Grafana Cloud</summary>